 Kat Tang is a former lawyer turned fiction writer with an MFA in creative writing from Columbia University.

-Her debut novel, FIVE-STAR STRANGER, has been featured on NPR’s Weekend Edition and People Magazine, received starred reviews from Kirkus and Booklist, been selected as a Belletrist Book Club pick, is an Oprah’s Book Club Must Read, and an Indie Next pick among others.
+Her debut novel, FIVE-STAR STRANGER, was featured in NPR and People Magazine and received starred reviews from Kirkus and Booklist.
+Selected as a Belletrist Book Club pick, Barnes & Nobles most anticipated, Oprah’s Book Club Must Read, and an Indie Next pick.

 Her work has also appeared in The New Yorker, Electric Literature, The Margins, and Pigeon Pages.
 She spends most of her time thinking about what to eat next and sometimes she even writes.